top of page

 P9201061_edited.jpg

-We believe in the power of women to change their lives and the world around them for the better.
-Noondyetian is a Maasai woman from Mto Wa Mbu, Tanzania.
-She works closely with the Maasai women, so their perspectives and solutions are heard loud in our work to empower women through sustainable indigenous tourism.
-Noondyetian hosts guests in her home, in a Maasai boma too.
+We believe in the power of women to improve their lives and the world around them.
+Lea is a Maasai widow from Moipo, Tanzania.
+As an esteemed elder, she works closely with Maasai women to ensure that their perspectives and solutions are heard loudly in our efforts to empower women through sustainable indigenous tourism.
+Lea also hosts guests in her home, a Maasai boma.

 Nils Sara